ChrisRichner/ARGUS-TV-GuideEnhancer/README.md

     <seriesMap schedulesDirectName="Monk" tvdbComName="" ignore="true"/>
   </seriesMapping>
 ```
+[seriesMapping.xml](/Setup/seriesMapping.xml) contains a collection of seriesMapping entries for you to get easily started.
 #####Match Methods
 You can change the priority of the match methods used for episode matching by changing the order.
 You can also comment out a method if you wish to disable it
 ```xml